Arm challenges Intel with new tech aimed at laptops

-Arm Ltd on Tuesday deepened its rivalry with Intel Corp (INTC.O) by releasing a batch of new chip technology aimed at grabbing more market share among laptop computers.
+(Reuters) - Arm Ltd on Tuesday deepened its rivalry with Intel Corp by releasing a batch of new chip technology aimed at grabbing more market share among laptop computers.

-Technology from the British firm, which is in the process of being acquired by Nvidia Corp (NVDA.O) for $40 billion, already underlies the central processors in most of the world's smart phones.
-Arm's technology has also been used in laptop chips made by Qualcomm Inc (QCOM.O) for companies such as Microsoft Corp (MSFT.O) and Acer Inc (2353.TW).
+Technology from the British firm, which is in the process of being acquired by Nvidia Corp for $40 billion, already underlies the central processors in most of the world’s smart phones.
+Arm’s technology has also been used in laptop chips made by Qualcomm Inc for companies such as Microsoft Corp and Acer Inc.

 Arm’s moves on Tuesday are aimed at brining similar chips to the rest of the laptop world.
 Apple has a massive chip development organization that spent years custom designing the M1’s powerful computing cores, which are the most central part of the chip.